garang96/Embedding-Videos/README.md

 Contributions,issues,and feature requests are welcomed!

-Feel free tocheck the issues page.
+Feel free to check the [issues page](https://rawcdn.githack.com/garang96/Embedding-Videos/tree/Embbeding)

 ## Show your support